Sports in Dallas: Baseball

 The Rangers' Minor League Baseball (AA-Affiliate) Frisco RoughRiders play in Frisco, Texas.
 The team was founded in 2003, and plays its home games at Riders Field (formerly known as Dr. Pepper Ballpark).

-Soccer (association football)
+Soccer

 The Major League Soccer team FC Dallas, formerly the Dallas Burn, currently play at Toyota Stadium in Frisco.
 The team originally played at the Cotton Bowl in Dallas, spent one year playing at a high school stadium in Southlake, Texas (Dragon Stadium), and began playing in Frisco in 2005.
-FC Dallas also has an affiliate team in the developmental MLS Next league, called North Texas SC.
+FC Dallas also has an affiliate team in the developmental MLS Next Pro league, called North Texas SC.
 NTSC plays most home games at Choctaw Stadium in Arlington.

+The first professional women's soccer team in Dallas, Dallas Trinity FC, was founded on May 16, 2023 in the new USL Super League.
+They began playing their home games in 2024 at the Cotton Bowl.